EvertonNdiawo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10-no_more_js -. script that deletes all regular files and not directories with a .js extension that are present in the current directory and all its subfolders

-11-directories -> script that counts the mumber of directories and sub-directories in the current directory, not taking into account the current and parent diectories and also counting hidden directories..
+11-directories -> script that counts the mumber of directories and sub-directories in the current directory, not taking into account the current and parent diectories and also counting hidden directories.

+12-newest_files -> A script to display the 10 newest files in the current directory, one file per line, sorted from newest to oldest.